reztip/google-homepage/README.txt

-This is an introduction to html, essentially
+This is an introduction to html, essentially, where I mimic the feel of the google homepage.